Forgotten Forty Farm

 Acreage description

-Our farm has a creek cutting it into two pieces.
-12 acres of pasture are up front, with rotations on another 9 acres that are mixed woods and meadows.
-We have a reed canarygrass wetland that is utilized as forage and sustains us through the summer dry spells.
-We have silvopastures and living willow fences.
+The property has a creek (The Dailey Drain) cutting it into two pieces.
+12 acres of pasture are up front, with rotations on another 9+ acres that are mixed woods and meadows.
+We have a reed canarygrass wetland that is utilized as forage through the summer dry spells.
+We maintain silvopastures near the homestead and living willow fences are being expanded across the property to further expand our sustainable forage and materials produced on-site.

 Description of the property’s current condition, current use(s), and past use(s)